pzivich/zEpid/docs/Causal.rst

 -------------------------------------

-Causal
+Causal Estimators
-'''''''''''''''''''''''''''''''''
-*zEpid* includes several different causal method implementations.
-This section is sub-divided into two sections;
-time-fixed exposures and time-varying exposures.
+'''''''''''''''''''''''''''''''''''''
+To help motivate this section, we will ask a few different causal questions.
+This page is divided into two major sections; time-fixed and time-varying estimators.
+The time-fixed estimators estimate the causal effect of ...

+Throughout this section we will make the following assumptions...

 Time-Fixed Exposures
 ==============================================
+For time-fixed, we are ...

 For time-fixed exposure methods, the baseline exposure is assumed to remain constant over the entire study period.
 Another way to frame time-fixed exposures, is the intent-to-treat assumption.
 These methods deal with time-varying confounders by ignoring (not adjusting for) exposures downstream of the causal path between the baseline exposure and